TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlvmrp-manage-features.md

 Check if you see the SQLIaasExtension on the portal in provisioning succeeded state.
 - If yes, then please see if you can see any error in the extension log at: C:\Users\ujpat\Desktop\Microsoft.Powershell.DSC\WindowsAzure\Logs\Plugins\Microsoft.SqlServer.Management.SqlIaaSAgent\1.2.24.0\ ExtensionLog_0.log
-- Else try to remove and re-install IAAS Agent extension.
+- Else try to remove and reinstall IAAS Agent extension.

 ## **Recommended Documents**
 * [Register a SQL Server virtual machine in Azure with the SQL VM resource provider](https://docs.microsoft.com/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-register-with-resource-provider?tabs=azure-cli%2Cbash)